descope/go-sdk/README.md

 ### Magic Link

-Send a user a Magic Link using your preferred delivery method (_email / SMS_).
+Send a user a Magic Link using your preferred delivery method (_Email / SMS / WhatsApp_).
 The Magic Link will redirect the user to page where the its token needs to be verified.
 This redirection can be configured in code, or globally in the [Descope Console](https://app.descope.com/settings/authentication/magiclink)